-The battery in all-electric cars is one of the most important parts in an EV.
+The battery in all-electric cars is one of the most important parts of an EV.
 This technology article goes through the different aspects.

-Batteries is no new technology.
-Already in 1802 the first battery capable for mass production was created, but it was note before 1992 that Li-ion batteries was brought to the market by Sony.
+Batteries are no new technology.
+Already in 1802, the first battery ready for mass production was created, but it was not before 1992 that Li-ion batteries were brought to the market by Sony.

-This article focus on Li-Ion batteries for EV’s and have the goal is to give you a high level understanding how stuff works and how it affect performance on EV with a specific focus on all-electric Audis.
+This article focuses on Li-Ion batteries for EV’s and has the goal is to give you a high-level understanding of how stuff works and how it affects performance on EVs with a specific focus on all-electric Audis.

 The basic principle of a li-ion battery is that electrical energy is created by an electrochemical reaction between two metals of different affinities.

 The battery cells are the most important part of the battery system and the most important factor both for cost and performance on EV's.